bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 ### Step 8: Test User Login and obtain Access and Refresh token

-Open **Postman** or **Insomnia```, and make a **Post Request** to the http://localhost:7177/api/account/login url.
+Open **Postman** or **Insomnia```, and make a **Post Request** to the <http://localhost:7177/api/account/login> URL.

 ![Login User](Images/statuscode_200_login_user.png)

-The Login functionality works like expected, and we receive the Access- and Refresh token needed for accessing the JWT protected Web API.
+The Login functionality works as expected, and we receive the Access- and Refresh tokens needed for accessing the JWT-protected Web API.

 ## Containerise a Blazor WebAssembly application

 The API is up and running.
-Now it's time to containerise the Blazor WebAssembly application
+Now it's time to containerise the Blazor WebAssembly application.

 ### Step 1: Create a Docker Image for the Blazor WebAssembly application